 Creative Ways to See Fall Colors in North Carolina

 With more than 200 tree species under the bluest of skies, North Carolina puts on a kaleidoscopic show in the fall.
-But the state’s exceptional color comes from more than maples and sourwoods.
+But our state’s exceptional color comes from more than maples and sourwoods.
 Experience the full glory in myriad ways from the Blue Ridge Parkway to Atlantic Ocean piers.

 Hop a Train